ellennickles/code-your-way-s24/week8/README.md

     - Is the goal realistic?
 Consider any obstacles or requirements to help you decide.
     - Do you have the necessary knowledge, experience, tools, skills, resources, and time?
+For example:
+      - What technologies are required?
+Why?
+      - What do you need to learn / research / decide?
+      - What assets / content / code already exists?
+      - What assets / content / code needs to be created?
+      - What resources / books / sites / examples will you rely on?
-If not, what would it take to attain those?
+    - If you don't have these, then what will it take to attain them?
     - Do you need to update your expectations?
 4. Relevant
     - How does your project's Hello World relate to or align with the goals in